 Why You Understand Spanish But Can’t Speak It

 You’ve put in the work.
-You’ve watched shows, done the Duolingo streaks, maybe sat through classes.
+You’ve watched shows, kept the Duolingo streak, sat through classes.
 You understand most of what you hear in Spanish.
 You read comfortably.
 You know the words.

-But the moment someone speaks to you, or asks a direct question, your mind goes blank.
-The words you know won’t come out.
+Then someone speaks to you, or asks a direct question, and your mind goes blank.
+The words you know will not come out.
 You stumble, pause, apologize.
 The conversation moves on without you.

 What Is the Production Freeze?